xbeat/CPF/CPF-Standards-Documentation/Licensing Agreement/README.md

 - ✅ Priority listing in CPF provider directory
 - ✅ Access to exclusive CPF resources and tools
 - ✅ Demonstrates organizational commitment to quality

-**vs. Non-Certified Firms:**
-- ❌ Cannot use "Authorized Service Provider" designation
-- ✅ Can still employ CPF certified professionals
-- ✅ Can state "We employ CPF certified professionals"
-- ❌ No access to exclusive provider benefits

 **Requirements:**
 - Minimum number of certified CPF professionals on staff (varies by firm size)